TrellixVulnTeam/swahilipython_SCMU/Doc/library/configparser.rst

       *option*; subclasses may override this or client code can set an attribute of this name on instances to affect this behavior.

-      You don't need to subclass the parser to use this method, you can also set it on an instance, to a function that takes a string argument and returns a string.
+      You don't need to subkundi the parser to use this method, you can also set it on an instance, to a function that takes a string argument and returns a string.
 Setting it to ``str``, for example, would make option names case sensitive::